Book a Room

 The Setting

-A corner of Dorset
+A corner of Dorset worth discovering

 Beaminster sits in a fold of the hills, ten minutes from the Jurassic Coast.
 The Ollerod makes an ideal base for exploring West Bay, Lyme Regis, and the quieter footpaths in between.